undergroundwires/CEH-in-bullet-points/chapters/13-web-applications/denial-of-service.md

 - Overloading a server with TCP ACK packets
 - TCP ACK packet is any TCP packet with the ACK flag set in the header.
-- ACK is short for "acknowledgement."
+- ACK is short for "acknowledgement"
   - TCP protocol requires that connected devices acknowledge they have received all packets in order
   - E.g. when all packets for an image is sent, ACK packet is required otherwise image is sent again.